zurinaza/KAPP-UPM/README.md

 ];

 const TESTS = [
-  ["It is intentional", "It answers a problem you actually identified in your own course — not a trend, and not a call for proposals.", "Chasing a tool because everyone is talking about it."], ["It changes what students do", "Their cognitive process differs.
-What happens inside the student's head is not the same as before.", "Same task, new device.
-The thinking is unchanged."], ["It is evidenced", "You can show that something improved — marks, attainment, competency, or transfer to a new context.", "Students said they enjoyed it, and nothing else was measured."]
+  ["It is intentional", "It answers a problem you identified — not a trend.", "Chasing a tool everyone is talking about."], ["It changes what students do", "Their thinking differs, not just their equipment.", "Same task, new device."], ["It is evidenced", "You can show something improved.", "They enjoyed it, and nothing was measured."]
 ];

 const LAYERS = [
-  ["Theory", "The account of how people learn", "Constructivism, active learning, multisensory learning", false], ["Pedagogical approach", "The named model you are drawing on", "PBL, flipped classroom, experiential, collaborative, challenge-based", false], ["Learning activity", "The specific thing students actually do", "Build the tower, dry the sample, trace the line on the real plant", true], ["Tool", "What you deliver it with", "Kahoot, video, Visio, a rubric, an AI model", false] ];
+  ["Theory", "How people learn", "Constructivism, active learning, multisensory", false], ["Pedagogical approach", "The named model", "PBL, flipped, experiential, challenge-based", false], ["Learning activity", "What students do", "Build the tower, dry the sample, trace the line", true], ["Tool", "What you deliver it with", "Kahoot, video, Visio, a rubric, an AI model", false] ];